claire-codes/blog-com/_posts/2016-11-07-when-strict-equality-goes-wrong.markdown

 }
 ```

 I could imagine what the author of the code thought they were doing: they were guarding against an empty function parameter right?
-And they were getting extra brownie points by using the triple equals strict equality, because that's what all that linting software tells you to use.
-So yeah.
-Works as expected.
+Cos null sounds like what you'd be left with if the user didn't supply an argument like `floop` or `321`.
+And all this linting software tells you to use triple equals instead of doubles so it must be right?
+User passes something in: carry on with the function, user doesn't pass something to the function: we return an empty object.
+Job done.

 🚨 No.

-What happens when you call this function with an empty parameter then?
+This is what actually happens:

 ```javascript
 makeFizzbobs(); // 42
 ```

 Oh.
 So an empty argument isn't the same thing as `null`? 🤔 No. No it's not.
-Let's try some other parameters.
+Well what about an empty string, or maybe that `undefined` value, that sounds empty:

 ```javascript
 makeFizzbobs(''); // 42